-Eiger Trail
+Eiger Trail Running Guided

 Trail run from Mürren and Grindelwald in full sight of the Eiger, Mönch and Jungfrau, through some of the Bernese Oberland’s most beautiful terrain.
 Participate in one of the four classic Eiger trail races, or cheer on the runners!

 The Swiss Alps could be considered the home of trail running.
 Mountain runners have been weaving their way along alp paths for decades, and are exalted here.
 Be prepared to be greeted with an “Allez-Allez!” or an “Hop Hop!” when you run by local farmers.
-With a fantastic network of trail and huts and a long history and appreciation of mountain running, the region is a trail runner’s dream.
+With a fantastic network of trails and huts and a long history and appreciation of mountain running, the region is a trail runner’s dream.

 The Eiger Ultra race series is just six years old, but already it quickly fills to capacity.
 It’s understandable why – consisting of a 16-km, 35-km, 51-km, and an epic 101-km course, the series offers something for everyone, with unrivaled mountain scenery on highly runnable trails.
 Run the Alps reserves entries for our guests, available at an additional cost.
 There’s a distance for every level for those who want to try a European trail race.